Fed surprises, sticks to stimulus as it cuts growth outlook

 "The Federal Reserve remains quite concerned about the overall sluggishness of the economy, preferring to take the risk of being too loose for too long as opposed to tighten prematurely," said Mohamed El-Erian, co-chief investment officer at Pimco, which manages the world's largest mutual fund.

 Some economists said it was possible the Fed might not begin to wind down its bond buying until after Bernanke's term as Fed chairman expires in January.
-That would leave the tricky task of unwinding the stimulus to his successor, quite likely Fed Vice Chair Janet Yellen, who was identified by a White House official on Wednesday as the front-runner for the job.
+That would leave the tricky task of unwinding the stimulus to his successor, quite possibly Fed Vice Chair Janet Yellen who was identified by a White House official on Wednesday as the front-runner for the job.

-Bernanke declined to comment on his future, beyond saying he hoped to have more information soon.
+Bernanke declined to comment on his own future, beyond saying he hoped to have more information soon.

-A Reuters poll of 17 top Wall Street bond dealers found that nine were now looking for the U.S. central bank to trim its bond purchases at a meeting in December, but few held much confidence in their forecasts.
-One looked for a reduction in October, while two more said the Fed would wait until next year.

-Earlier this month, 13 of 18 of these so-called primary dealers polled forecast a September tapering of the purchases.

 LOWERS ECONOMIC GROWTH FORECAST

-It cited strains in the economy from tight fiscal policy and higher mortgage rates in explaining why it decided not to cut back on its asset purchases.
+It cited strains in the economy from tight fiscal policy and higher mortgage rates, as it explained why it decided to maintain asset purchases at the current pace of $85 billion a month.

 "The tightening of financial conditions observed in recent months, if sustained, could slow the pace of improvement in the economy and labour market," the Fed said in a statement.

-Nevertheless, it said the economy was still making progress despite higher tax hikes and the budget cuts in Washington that were part of the "sequester" implemented by Congress.
+Nevertheless, the Fed said the economy was still making progress despite tax hikes and budget cuts in Washington as a result of the so-called "sequester" implemented by Congress earlier this year.

 "Taking into account the extent of federal fiscal retrenchment, the committee sees the improvement in economic activity and labour market conditions since it began its asset purchase program a year ago as consistent with growing underlying strength in the broader economy," it said.